cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.2.md

 #### GWS.DRIVEDOCS.3.1v0.2
 Agencies SHALL enable the security update for Drive files.

-- _Rationale:_ Google may add new security features over time.
-Allowing security updates helps ensure that your files are protected with the latest features Google makes available.
+- _Rationale:_ By not enabling the resource key security update it creates the potential for an unauthorized access to files.
+Enabling this security update mitigates the risk by ensuring access is controlled properly.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping